SAP-archive/teched2021-DAT262/exercises/ex7/README.md

 );
 ````

-We can the use SAP HANA Database Explorer to analyze the data exposed by the view.
+We can then use SAP HANA Database Explorer to analyze the data exposed by the view.
 We see the observed traffic (blue) and the forecast (orange) for the cluster cell 562 (Chicago) and 4h intervals.

 ![](images/forecast.png)